 - Module 2 within six months of employment.

-Employees who have previously undertaken RSG training prior to 1 January 2017 must complete Module 1 and Module 2.
-They have three years from the date that they completed their previous training.
+Employees who have previously undertaken RSG training prior to 1 January 2017 must complete Module 1 and Module 2 as a new employee.

 Keeping a record of employee training